UCANR-IGIS/ParseDroneImgs/README.md

 Save the file in your system 'Send To' folder.
 Call it something like *ParseImgs.cmd*.
 If you don't know where the 'Send To' folder is, type `shell:sendto` in the address bar of Windows Explorer.
 You should now see the cmd file in the 'Send To' pop-up menu when you right-click on a folder in Windows Explorer.

+## License

+UAV-Image-Sort-And-Map is licensed under BSD 3-Clause License, see the LICENSE file for more details.